On the lookout for the best WordPress translation plugins for your site? If so, keep reading.

-Most of the themes and plugins that offer multilanguage capabilities are compatible with WPML right of the bat.
+Most themes and plugins that offer multilanguage capabilities are compatible with WPML immediately.
 This makes WPML quite a standard in translation plugins.
 It has plenty of modules that enable you to translate content, WooCommerce products, themes, and plugins.

-Some features that make WPML stand from the crowd are automatic browser language detection, unlimited manual translations, Woocommerce and page builders support, and attachments in different languages management.
+Some features that make WPML stand out are automatic browser language detection, unlimited manual translations, Woocommerce and page builders support, and attachments in different language management.

 On a positive note, it does its job and works well for small and medium websites that do not receive content updates too often.